TKTS: Pavilion

 The new TKTS Booth and the redevelopment of Father Duffy Square was completed as a partnership between Theatre Development Fund, Times Square Alliance, and Father Duffy Coalition.
 The project began in 1999 with an international design competition sponsored the Van Alen Institute to re-design the popular TKTS Discount Booth.
 The competition's winner, Australian firm Choi Ropiha, reframed the challenge as a broader urban design response to invigorate and provide a center for Times Square.
 In 2001 Theatre Development Fund commissioned a feasibility study.
 New York City-based Perkins Eastman developed several approaches, and from those a final design, informed and inspired by the original concept, employed glass as the sole structural component for the steps and the TKTS Booth itself would be a free-standing structure within the glass enclosure.
 Completing the transformation of Father Duffy Square was the work of the plaza's architect, William Fellows of William Fellows Architects (and now with PKSB Architects).
 The transformation of the square allows for increased pedestrian traffic and more prominence for Father Duffy's commanding statue.

 The new TKTS booth for the Times Square location began construction in May 2006 and was completed in October 2008.
 During this time, the TKTS booth was temporarily relocated to the nearby Marriott Marquis hotel.
 After many delays, the new TKTS booth opened for business on October 16, 2008, on a renovated Duffy Square, with a ceremony featuring Mayor Michael Bloomberg and various Broadway performers.
 The booth is wedge-shaped, with wide, bleacher-like stairs covering the roof, allowing pedestrians to sit down or climb the steps for a panoramic, unobstructed view of Times Square.
 According to the Theater Development Fund, the final cost of the new booth was $19 million.

 Operations

-In the 35 years since the booth first opened, there have been 51 million tickets sold.
+In the 50 years since the booth first opened, there have been 68.6 million tickets sold.
 Theaters release tickets for sale by TKTS throughout the day, with more tickets often available within a few hours of showtime.
-TKTS accepts cash, travelers checks, and credit cards.
-Waiting times at Duffy Square are normally longer than at the Seaport and Brooklyn locations.
+TKTS accepts cash and credit cards.
+Waiting times at Duffy Square are normally longer than at Lincoln Center.
 Available shows are displayed on large signs near the ticket windows.
 The booth has twelve sales windows.